department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 title: S-DVI Premium Rates
 heading: S-DVI Premium Rates
 display_title: S-DVI Premium Rates
-description: Review S-DVI premium rates and find out how to calculate yours.
+description: Review S-DVI premium rates and find out how to calculate how much you'll pay.
 concurrence:
 relatedlinks:
   - heading: More information about your benefits
     links:
     - url: /life-insurance/options-eligbility/s-dvi
       title: Service-Disabled Veterans Life Insurance (S-DVI)
-      description:  Learn out how to apply for S-DVI if you have a disability that we’ve determined was caused—or made worse—by your active service.
+      description:  Learn how to apply for S-DVI if you have a disability that we’ve determined was caused—or made worse—by your active service.
     - url: /life-insurance/manage-your-policy/
       title: Access your policy online
       description: Already have VA life insurance?
 Access your policy online.